-- Check that the chain brake works correctly and is not damaged. - 2 Check that the rear right hand guard is not damaged. - 3 Check that the throttle lockout works correctly and is not damaged. - 4 Check that the stop switch works correctly and is not damaged. - 5 Check that all handles are free from oil. - 6 Check that the anti vibration system works and is not damaged. - 7 Check that the muffler is securely attached and not damaged. - 8 Check that all parts of the chain saw are tightened correctly and that they are not damaged or missing. - 9 Check that the chain catcher is in place and not damaged.
-Replace it if necessary with an aluminium chain catcher (is available as spare part). - 10 Check the chain tension.
+- Check that the chain brake works correctly and is not damaged. - 2 Check that the rear right hand guard is not damaged. - 3 Check that the throttle lockout works correctly and is not damaged. - 4 Check that the stop switch works correctly and is not damaged. - 5 Check that all handles are free from oil. - 6 Check that the anti vibration system works and is not damaged. - 7 Check that the muffler is securely attached and not damaged. - 8 Check that all parts of the chain saw are tightened correctly and that they are not damaged or missing. - 9 Check that the chain catcher is in place and not damaged. - 10 Check the chain tension.